Meditative Herbs & Enchanted Fowlk Life

-The Gentle Fowlk love to live in trees, and these trees hold the treasures they collect on the journeys far away.
+The Gentle Fowlk love to live in trees, and these trees hold the treasures they collect on their journeys far away.
 Be it a ring, necklace, car keys or a bracelet.

-One fine afternoon Bridgette O'Leery was gathering mushrooms and found only a few lovely ones at the base a of some trees.
-Upon looking towards another tree she saw a rather peculiar mushroom, but as she came closer she knew these were not mushrooms.
-Softly speaking out loud, "Could they be...?"
+One fine afternoon Bridgette O'Leery was gathering mushrooms and found only a few lovely ones at the base of some trees.
+Upon looking towards another tree she saw a rather peculiar mushroom, but as she came closer she knew this was not a mushroom.
+Softly speaking out loud, "Could it be?"
 And quite near that, was a path made of small rocks that led underneath the large root of the tree, and there she softly spoke again, "Tis a wee door, and over there are wee clothes on a vine...
 Now I know this tree be a faiery house, indeed."
-Standing up and looking at the other surrounding trees, she noticed two others had doors at the base of the branches, knobs with jewelry and keys hanging from them, and at once she knew it was the forever told place of the Jewelry Trees.
+Standing up and looking at the other surrounding trees, she noticed two others had doors at the base of the branches, knobs with jewelry and keys hanging from them.
+At once she knew it was the forever told place of the Jewelry Trees.

 "I am Bridgette O'Leery," and she turned to point, "from the south end of the forest Galen, over near the cluster of cottages about six or so fields from town."

-Her mother exclaimed, "Glory be, ya saw them,, 'tis a grand sight indeed they are,,," then her mother's happy face grew sad, "Ohh, now we'll never see the mushrooms nor my basket again,, them style of faieries keep everything ya loose,,, but your not ta blame me darlin',, we can make another basket."
+Her mother exclaimed, "Glory be, ya saw them, 'tis a grand sight indeed they are," then her mother's happy face grew sad, "Ohh, now we'll never see the mushrooms nor me basket again, them style of faieries keep everything ya loose, but your not ta blame me darlin', we can make another basket."

 Faiery Gifts -sold out for now

-The faiery Leisa wearing her purple dress was riding on Lindsorg the dragon fly.
-As they passed by these houses she dropped gemstones upon them that they had collected deep within the waterfalls of FaieryPond leading to the Gemstone Mountains.
+The faiery Leisa, wearing a purple dress, was riding on Lindsorg the dragon fly.
+As they passed by these houses she dropped gemstones upon them that they had collected deep within the waterfalls of FaieryPond leading into the Gemstone Mountains.
 These houses vary due to the gemstone or crystals used to create them, while some are genuine and others are faux.
-Precious & semi-precious gemstones are the earth's vital treasure for their intrinsic values to restore health and balance.
-They possess special qualities for the physical and vibrational systems at the same time.
-Whereas herbs & spices are more for the physical and the essence of them are more for the spiritual.
-Refer to my article: Hildegard & Mineralogy- Ancient Healing with Gems & Crystals: http://www.babsbakery.com/hildegard/

 $10.00 - $15.00 each

-These are small houses with various sea shells.
-In Feng Shui the conch shell attracts auspicious travels and is placed in the living room, hence these faierie houses travel quite often from bush to bush.
+These are wee-houses with various sea shells.
+In Feng Shui the conch shell attracts auspicious travels and is placed in the living room, hence these faierie houses travel quite often.
 Not all faieries enjoy flying everywhere with their wings and they are the ones who built these tiny houses, because faieries love to travel.
 The fairey Imelda, wearing an acorn hat with a green and yellow threaded dress with oak leaf wings, was the original designer of them.
-These houses once all fit nicely under a bourtree with whitethorn bushes.
+These houses fit nicely under a bourtree with whitethorn bushes.

-Katie walked the widow McTavish to the gate and bid her good night.
+Bridgette O'Leery walked the widow Malloy to the gate and bid her good evening.
 Then she ran all the way to the McGillard's house, for she was friends with the many girls bestowed to the family, eight of them to be precise and one boy.
-Laura McGillard opened the door and screeched, "Land sake Katie, what's wrong!" and the others came into the kitchen.
+Laura McGillard opened the door and screeched, "Land sakes Bridgette, what's wrong!" and the others came into the kitchen.

-At this time Mrs. McGillard came into the kitchen and noticed the girls stopped cleaning up the supper dishes, but noticed a faiery story was about to be told, and she quietly finished them, as she too listened.
-Katie continued the story, "She says to me and me mother, it is a peculiar way they shown themselves, for I have had that same bourtree with the whitethorn bushes since before I moved to the cottage.
-Now mind 'ya it was on me husbands seventh anniversary of his death this took place.
+-It is a peculiar way they chose to show themselves, for I have had that same bourtree with the whitethorn bushes since before I moved to the cottage.
 I remember when we first moved there from behind the big hill past the forest Galen.

-We watched for them on every day with the number seven in it, but nothin'.
-Soon years past and I told the faieries there, --well the number seven means no more to me than the likes of you, I think it was a trick of some sort for me garden.-- and I walked away.
+Well, we watched for them on every day with the number seven in it, but nothin'.
+Soon years past and I told the faieries there, --the number seven means no more to me than the likes of you, I think it was a trick of some sort for me garden-- and I walked away.